delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **July 12, 2020**, when these were some of the recent changes I made.
+My Last Update of note was **July 14, 2020**, when these were some of the recent changes I made.

+* I switched out the order of TabView and NavigationView in the MainView.
+Previously the TabView was inside a NavigationView (*there was some advantage to this, but with several disadvantages*).
+This is now reversed and each of the views shown in the MainView has its own NavigationView wrapper.
+But I don't particularly like the visual transitions from tab to tab.
+* I fixed the coding for adjusting the ShoppingList display (single-section or multi-section) that i had added because it really did not work after all.  *duh!*
 * Previous versions required that you change the source code to see the effect of viewing the shopping list as one section, or in multiple sections.
 You can set the default in the source code, but also change during execution in the Dev Tools tab (if shown).
 * I fixed a glaring, obvious *coding inaccuracy* in doing a "swipe to delete" action in the PurchasedItemView.
 It's been there since forever -- I was "deleting" items using indices in the purchasedItems list, not the list of items as filtered by a (non-empty) searchtext.  *duh!*